cs0320-f23/term-project-ystepane-bkaravan/README.md

 http://localhost:3232/searchcsv?keyword=RI&col_name=race&search_type=2
 search RI 2 race

-### Searching for Broadband Coverage in a Given U.S. State and County
+# Searching for Broadband Coverage in a Given U.S. State and County

 This server also supports returning the percent of households in a given U.S. state and county that have access to broadband.
 The program queries the American Community Survey (ACS) 1-Year API for a given state and county, returning the value of the S2802_C03_022E variable, the "Estimate!!Percent Broadband Internet Subscription!!With a computer!!Total population in households!!EMPLOYMENT STATUS!!Civilian population 16 years and over!!Not in labor force" if that county is present in the ACS 1-Year Data.
 Counties with a population below 65,000 are suppressed for data privacy reasons, so the variable is not returned for them.

-Note: Similar to search, you must replace spaces that do not distinguigh command arguments with underscores.
+Note: Similar to search, you must replace spaces that do not distinguigh command arguments with %20.
 In order to query a given STATE and COUNTY, the following backend commands with their respective front end queries are shown:

 http://localhost:3232/broadband?state=STATE&county=COUNTY
 broadband STATE COUNTY